 Preferred USDA Hardiness Zones

-European spindle tree is very cold hardy and will grow in USDA zones 4 through 7.
+European spindle tree is very cold hardy and will grow in USDA zones four through seven.

 Size and Shape